-Effect Description Environmental Through environmental education there is a growing awareness of the value of the awareness environment and the opportunities for people to reduce their negative impact on the environment.
-Greater physical Through provision of recreational opportunities and through the use of recreation and activity and community centres the health and wellbeing of Tasman residents and visitors is wellbeing improved.
-Greater youth Management and support of the District's youth councils achieves a greater governance experience of local governance for youth. experience Individual and Through grants from rates and other community funding avenues individuals and community groups receive support from Council to enable them to contribute to community support wellbeing.
-Greater Through online and general communication management the citizens of Tasman awareness and have the information required to play an informed role in Council decision-making. engagement with Council decision- making
+Effect Description Environmental awareness Through Education and Partnerships programmes there is a growing awareness of the value in protecting and enhancing natural environments.
+Council supports people engaging in learning about and looking after the environment in all its forms.
+Greater physical activity and wellbeing Through provision of recreational opportunities and through the use of recreation and community centres the health and wellbeing of Tasman residents and visitors is improved.
+Greater youth governance experience Management and support of the District's youth councils achieves a greater experience of local governance for youth.
+Individual and community support Through grants from rates and other community funding avenues individuals and groups receive support from Council to enable them to deliver local public services and to contribute to community wellbeing.
+Greater awareness and engagement with Council decision- making Through online and general communication management the citizens of Tasman have the information required to play an informed role in Council decision-making.